PrincetonUniversity/hpc_beginning_workshop/0002_clusterwhy/README.md

 ## Reasons to Use the Clusters

+In a nutshell, our clusters are where you go once your personal computer can no longer handle your computations.

 - Lots of processing capacity, ability to do parallel computing (e.g., you could use 1000 CPU-cores for a single job)
 - Nodes have 100's GB of memory
 - One can store large datasets on `/scratch/gpfs`